Hermes Porcelain Authorized Retailer

 If you’re looking to add more greens to your table, Hermès has just released a new dinnerware collection inspired by the Garden of Eden.
 Realized on thin Limoges porcelain, the range promises to turn your table setting into an edible landscape, where fruits and leaves are consumed from unfurling fronds, ferns, and flowers.
 A true ode to the beauty of flora, Passifolia is the fruit of an artisanal adventure and an exploration of innovative know-how.
 Plates, platters and cups spread out across the table and form landscapes that invite contemplation.

-All the pieces in are made in France from Limoges porcelain, and are dishwasher and microwave safe.
+All the pieces of the Bleus d’Ailleurs collection are made in France from Limoges porcelain, and are dishwasher and microwave safe.

 The ardent impetuous arising from the flaming square and round plates, oval and rectangular platters, rectangular trays, ashtrays and vide-poche, covered vegetable tureens and coffee mugs will journey your guests back to the heart of the remarkable miradores where they will be seized by the scents of jasmine and orange blossom and by the variety of colours which fill the streets to the rhythm of flamenco music.

 Hermes porcelain tableware collection with an exceptional exotic flair which depicts a spectrum of majestic fierce yet fragile animals in the wild, sometimes playful and affectionate other times stalking their pray through the jungle.
 A return to an earthly paradise made possible by the sketches of the wildlife artist and naturalist Robert Dallet who started his longstanding collaboration with the French brand back in 1985.